LibreELEC/documentation/configure/hyperion.md

 # Hyperion

 Hyperion requires some hardware and software configuration.
-For the software configuration pls head over to [Hypercon](hypercon.md).
+For the software configuration please head over to [Hypercon](hypercon.md).
 This page will describe the process to add Hyperion to Generic x86_64 and Raspberry Pi hardware.

 ## Adalight